 You can take in some of the murals, and the whole Cape Girardeau experience, while enjoying a meal at Port Cape restaurant (19 N. Water St., 573/334-0954), while more memorable food is on the menu at Broussard’s Cajun Cuisine (114 N. Main St., 573/334-7235), a block away.

 One of many scenes portrayed in the Cape Girardeau murals is a truly tragic one.
-Six years after wiping out Indians of the upper Mississippi in the Black Hawk War, President Andrew Jackson ordered the “Five Civilized Tribes” of the Cherokee, along with all Native Americans across the southeastern United States, to be forcibly removed from their fertile lands in Florida, Georgia, and Tennessee, where gold had just been discovered.
-Some 5,000 Cherokee died along this 1,000-mile journey, during which many Native American men, women, and children crossed the Mississippi River here at Cape Girardeau.
-Ten miles north of town, the 3,400-acre Trail of Tears State Park (573/290-5268) preserves the scene of one moment along this marathon tragedy, with a two-mile section of the historic trail and interpretive plaques marking the wooded, riverside bluffs.
+Six years after wiping out the Native Americans of the upper Mississippi in the Black Hawk War, President Andrew Jackson ordered the “Five Civilized Tribes” of the Cherokee, along with all Native Americans across the southeastern United States, to be forcibly removed from their fertile lands in Florida, Georgia, and Tennessee, where gold had just been discovered.
+Some 5,000 Cherokee people died along this 1,000-mile journey, during which many of the men, women, and children crossed the Mississippi River here at Cape Girardeau.
+Ten miles north of town, the 3,400-acre Trail of Tears State Park (573/290-5268) preserves the scene of one moment along this marathon tragedy, with a two-mile section of the historic trail and interpretive plaques marking the wooded riverside bluffs.